reowst/sdk/FAQ.md

 ## Can I use Network Next to accelerate my TCP game?

-In the rare cases where TCP does make sense for a game, we may be able to provide some benefit via a TCP to UDP shim, but this has not been implemented yet.

-If this is important to you, please talk to us via sales@networknext.com so we can understand your use case.
+Not yet.
+In the rare cases where TCP makes sense for a game, we may be able to provide some benefit via a TCP to UDP shim, but this has not been implemented yet.
+Please talk to us so we can understand your use case sales@networknext.com

 ## Can I use Network Next to accelerate my WebRTC game?

 Not yet.
-Please talk to us.
-We are actively investigating this as an option. sales@networknext.com
+We are actively investigating this as an option.
+Please talk to us so we can understand your use case sales@networknext.com